E-Kuerschner/useAudioPlayer/README.md

 # react-use-audio-player

-A custom React hook for controlling browser audio playback
+A custom React hook for controlling browser audio powered by the amazing [howler.js](https://howlerjs.com/) library.
+The intention of this package is to abstract away the details of howler's API using built-in React primitives to create an interface that is more React-friendly, allowing you to write React code that is free from audio-related side-effects.

 ![Version](https://img.shields.io/npm/v/react-use-audio-player)